edwingeng/hotswap/README.md

 You can find these examples under the `demo` directory.
 To have a direct experience, start a server with `run.sh` and reload its plugin(s) with `reload.sh`.

-1. `hello` demonstrates the basic usage, including how to organize host program and plugin, how to build plugin, how to load plugin on server startup, how to use `InvokeEach`, and finally how to reload.
+1. `hello` demonstrates the basic usage, including how to organize host and plugin, how to build them, how to load plugin on server startup, how to use `InvokeEach`, and how to reload.
 2. `extension` shows how to define a custom extension and how to use `PluginManager.Vault.Extension`.
 A small hint: `WithExtensionNewer()`
 3. `livex` is somewhat complex.
 It shows how to work with `live function`, `live type`, and `live data`.
 4. `slink` is an example of plugin static-linking, with which debugging a plugin with a debugger (delve) under MacOS and Windows becomes possible.